 It took a few years, but now FCCSF has adapted to our new address, we are beginning to understand the full possibilities of our breathtaking sanctuary, our music program is flourishing, and we are creating a new spiritual identity together that is Christian, progressive, creative and evolving.
 We are also growing again.

 Here are a few things you should know about us: we seek to embody the values of compassion, justice and peace in the world.
 Secondly, FCCSF was one of the first congregations to become an “Open and Affirming” community for LGBT persons.
 It is important to us that people of all kinds feel welcome, including people who consider themselves spiritual but not religious.

-Finally, we are proud of our history: our denomination, the United Church of Christ (UCC) spoke and acted against slavery as early as 1720, was the first “mainline” denomination to ordain a African American person (1785), the first woman pastor (1853), the first openly gay man (1972).
+Finally, we are proud of our history: our denomination, the United Church of Christ (UCC), spoke and acted against slavery as early as 1720, was the first “mainline” denomination to ordain a African American person (1785), the first woman pastor (1853), and the first openly gay man (1972).